 We have established a tiered, comprehensive ESG management framework.
 The board of directors is responsible for steering our overall ESG strategy, setting annual ESG goals, and reviewing budgets and policies.
+We aim to build a sustainable community with our employees, clients and partners by supporting local initiatives that aim to create effective and lasting benefits to the local community through various initiatives that may include corporate philanthropy and establish community partnerships.
+Under the supervision of our management, we actively identify and monitor actual and potential impact of environmental, social and climate-related risks on our business, strategy and financial performance, and incorporate considerations of these issues into our business, strategic and financial planning.
 We have established an ESG committee, led by the our CFO, to supervise overall ESG matters, review ESG objectives, and report to the board of directors on our ESG progress.
 Our ESG committee is further supported by our risk control and audit department, which would supervise and implement our ESG projects, identify ESG-related risks to assist the management's decision making process, and prepare our ESG publication and disclosure.